Healing ourselves and healing our world:

 Power Management Weekend

-In honor of Albert Levis' 80th birthday, Dr. Albert and Dr. Max Levis, assisted by Melissa Levis, the Wilburton and the Museum of the Creative Process team welcome you to a weekend of discovery, discussion, debate, and celebration.
-The price is $150 per person, plus lodging.
+Psychiatrist, curator, author, and scholar, Dr. Albert Levis, Max Levis PhD, and Melissa Levis MFA, the Wilburton and the Museum of the Creative Process team welcome you to a weekend of discovery, discussion, debate, and celebration.
+The price is $150 for tuiton and meals per person, plus lodging.
 Please contact us directly for reservations or for event details.
 The weekend program is as follows:

 Friday night welcome dinner, drinks, and lecture